How Often Should I Change My Furnace Filter?

 The frequency of replacing furnace filters largely depends on how much you use your heating and air conditioning systems.
 During high-use seasons, such as summer and winter, your furnace filters become clogged with dust, pet dander, and other airborne particles much quicker than during moderate-temperature months.

 Neglecting to replace dirty filters compromises your HVAC’s efficiency and causes it to use more energy.
-A dirty furnace filter can lead to high energy bills, premature wear and tear, and even system breakdowns that require HVAC repair.
-To maintain optimal indoor air quality and ensure your HVAC’s longevity, it’s crucial that you are changing your furnace filter regularly, especially during heavy-use seasons.
+A dirty furnace filter can lead to high energy bills, premature wear and tear, and even system breakdowns that require furnace repair.
+To maintain optimal indoor air quality and protect your HVAC unit’s longevity, you need to change your furnace filter regularly, especially during heavy-use seasons.

 How to Pick the Right Air Filter for Your Home

-• Size: You’ll need to measure the size of the return vent and choose a furnace filter in the matching size.
-For example, if the vent measures 16 inches tall and 24 inches wide, with a depth of one inch, you’ll need a filter measuring 24x16x1.
+You’ll need to measure the size of the filter compartment and choose a furnace filter in the matching size.
+For example, if the compartment measures 16 inches tall and 24 inches wide, with a depth of one inch, you’ll need a filter measuring 24x16x1.
 An easy way to find the right furnace filter is to check the measurements on the old filter before you buy a new filter.

 We Have Air Filters That Can Help Improve Your Home’s Indoor Air Quality!

-Changing your furnace filters regularly is crucial for maintaining the optimal functioning of your heating system.
-Dirty filters not only decrease the efficiency of your furnace, but they also degrade the indoor air quality of your home.
-When you change your furnace filter regularly, you can ensure maximum efficiency and minimal indoor air pollution.
+Changing your furnace filters regularly allows your heating system to run at its best.
+Dirty filters not only decrease the efficiency of your furnace but also degrade the indoor air quality of your home.
+When you change your furnace filter regularly, you can ensure maximum efficiency, minimize indoor air pollution, and reduce the likelihood of heating repair problems over the winter.